 Despite the wide use of BMI among all adults, it may not accurately reflect the health of certain racial and ethnic populations.

 Numerous studies have shown that these alternative cut-off points better identify health risk among Asian populations.
-Though, more research is needed to compare these cut-off points with multi-generation Asian Americans (
+Still, more research is needed to compare these cut-off points with multi-generation Asian Americans (

 Also, Black people may be misclassified as overweight despite having lower fat mass and higher muscle mass.
-This may suggest that chronic disease risk occurs at a higher BMI cut-off point, compared with other races, especially among Black women (
+This may suggest that chronic disease risk occurs at a higher BMI cut-off point than in people of other races, especially among Black women (

 Finally, relying only on BMI ignores the cultural importance of body size to different groups.
 In some cultures, higher fat mass is viewed as healthier and more desirable.
-Healthcare providers should consider what “health” means to each patient individually (
+Healthcare professionals should consider what “health” means to each individual (

 Considering that significant health decisions, such as surgical procedures and weight loss interventions, are based on BMI and weight, it’s important that all health professionals go beyond BMI to ensure they’re making patient-centered recommendations.

-BMI only considers a person’s weight and height as a measure of health, rather than the individual.
-Age, sex, race, body composition, current and past medical history, and other factors may affect a person’s weight and health status.
+BMI considers only a person’s weight and height as a measure of health, rather than the individual.
+Age, sex, race, body composition, medical history, and other factors may affect a person’s weight and health status.

-Despite the many flaws of BMI, it’s still used as a primary assessment tool, as it’s convenient, cost effective, and accessible in all healthcare settings.
+Despite the many flaws of BMI, it’s still used as a primary assessment tool because it’s convenient, cost-effective, and accessible in all healthcare settings.

 A larger waist circumference — one greater than 35 inches (85 cm) in women or 40 inches (101.6 cm) in men — indicates greater body fat in the abdominal area, which is associated with a higher risk of chronic disease.

 It’s easy to measure, requiring only a measuring tape.